This is the multi-page printable view of this section. Click here to print.

 2.2 - Hosted Zone

-Users can create the Hosted Zone service by entering required information and selecting detailed options through the Samsung Cloud Platform Console.
+Users can create the service by entering the required information for the Hosted Zone service and selecting detailed options through the Samsung Cloud Platform Console.

 You can create and use the Hosted Zone service in the Samsung Cloud Platform Console.